 The Town Board's responsibilities include the power to appoint officers, commissions, boards and other personnel necessary to administer the town's affairs; to adopt ordinances and local laws affecting the public health, safety and welfare and to provide penalties for the enforcement of the town; and to formulate overall policy.

 The Town Board consists of the members listed below.
-An email address is included in the information for each Town Board member, however if you would like to email the entire Town Board you may do so by clicking here.
-Please note: if you are using a web browser to access your email, you may have to copy and paste the email address into your email message.
+An email address form link is included in the information for each Town Board member, however if you would like to email the entire Town Board you may do so by clicking here.

 The Town Board consists of the following members: